jpmartha/EggsBenedict/README.md

-# SharingOnInstagram
+# EggsBenedict

-ShareOnInstagram is a library for sharing photo on Instagram in Swift.
+__EggsBenedict__ is a library for sharing photo on Instagram in Swift.

 Open your photo in Instagram's sharing flow.
 > [Document Interaction](https://www.instagram.com/developer/mobile-sharing/iphone-hooks/#document-interaction)